ppfeufer/adguard-filter-list/README.md

 ## Which Lists Are Combined Here?<a name="which-lists-are-combined-here"></a>

-Which lists I'm using here, you can see in hostlist compiler configuration » [clickhere](hostlist-compiler-config.json) « or have a look at the table below.
+Which lists I'm using here, you can see in hostlist compiler configuration » [click here](hostlist-compiler-config.json) « or have a look at the table below.

 | Name                                                                                                        | URL                                                                                                                                           |
 | ----------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |